twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 349 If a man is tossed about by doubts, full of strong passions, and yearning only for what is delightful, his thirst will grow more and more, and he will indeed make his fetters strong.

+   * - Cited from DLMBS [8]_
+     - | **DhP 349**
+       | The thirst of a person who has confused thoughts, is strongly passionate and contemplates only the pleasant things
+       | will only grow more.
+Such a person makes his fetters stronger.
+[DLMBSFn-V349]_

 .. _Dhp350:

 .. list-table:: Dhammapada Dhp.
 350